Skip to content

 virtualdecks.jpg

 If a Web Deck is detected in an aircraft configuration, Cockpitdecks will automagically start a basic web server to present the Web Deck to the user.
-The index (home) page of the web server will present all web decks available to the user.
+The index (home) page of the web server will present all web decks available to the user for that aircraft.
 Selecting on web deck will start it in another browser window.

-Web decks are very handy to design layout for deck a developer does not necessary owns.
+Web decks are very handy to design layout for decks a developer does not necessary owns.

 Web decks can be (almost) any physical deck represented in Cockpitdecks (most popular brands and models are actually provided with Cockpitdecks), or any next deck model of your fantasy.
 As an example and proof of concept, Cockpitdecks comes with a fully operational overhead panel for Toliss A321 neo aircraft.
 Yes, you read it right, you can have Toliss A321 overhead panel on a touch screen or tablet.